What are language services?

 What are language service providers?

-A translator should possess training in translating and a formal credential.
+An interpreter should possess training in interpreting and a formal credential.

 Machine automated interpreting and translating tools

 Machine automated interpreting and translating tools undertake translating or interpreting with no human involvement and can, for example, automatically translate information on a website from one language to another.

 Victorian Government policy strongly recommends engaging NAATI credentialed interpreters and translators and currently advises against the use of automated interpreting and translating tools, which cannot at present be guaranteed to be accurate.
 While some machine tools are improving, they still have a reasonably high chance of incorrectly translating information.

 Machine automated interpreting and translating tools may be unable to take into account:

 - linguistic preferences of communities

 - actual meaning (i.e. word for word translation does not consider overall comprehension)